 Orders from restaurant online ordering systems can be routed directly to kitchen display screens without requiring a staff member to manually re-enter the order into the POS system.

-If you prefer to have online orders approved before they are fired to the kitchen, some POS systems will allow you to set permissions so a manager must approve all online orders or cash-only orders before they are fired.
+If you prefer to have online orders approved before they are sent to the kitchen, some POS systems will allow you to set permissions so a manager must approve all online orders or cash-only orders before they are sent.

 This way, online orders are now fully integrated into your operations and don’t require extra manual effort from your staff to be completed.